-This is not all the information you need to know about pembrolizumab for safe and effective use.
-Review the full pembrolizumab (Keytruda) product information here, and discuss this information with your doctor or other health care provider.
+This is not all the information you need to know about pembrolizumab for safe and effective use and does not replace your doctor's advice.
+Review the full pembrolizumab (Keytruda) product information here, and discuss this information with your doctor or other health care provider before you start treatment.

 Related Medical Questions

 - Pembrolizumab vs. nivolumab: how do they compare?

 - How does pembrolizumab affect the immune system?

 - How are Inlyta and Keytruda used in kidney cancer?

 - What type of cancer is pembrolizumab used for?